ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

 The purpose of the Teleport Disable On Headset Collision script is to detect when the headset is colliding with a valid object and prevent teleportation from working.
 This is to ensure that if a user is clipping their head into a wall then they cannot teleport to an area beyond the wall.

 ---

+## Teleport Disable On Controller Obscured (VRTK_TeleportDisableOnControllerObscured)

+### Overview

+The purpose of the Teleport Disable On Controller Obscured script is to detect when the headset does not have a line of sight to the controllers and prevent teleportation from working.
+This is to ensure that if a user is clipping their controllers through a wall then they cannot teleport to an area beyond the wall.

+---